Sanokei/NarrAItor/NarrAItor/NarratorStyleGuide.md

+# Narrator Style Guide
-This style guide aims to standardize narrators across prompt iterations.

-This guide is designed after [Roblox Lua Style Guide](https://roblox.github.io/lua-style-guide/#guiding-principles) and [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html)
+This style guide standardizes narrators across prompt iterations.
+Based on [Roblox Lua Style Guide](https://roblox.github.io/lua-style-guide/#guiding-principles) and [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).

 ## Guiding Principles
-* The purpose of the style guide is to force the LLM to follow the objectives of the Narrator.
+* The purpose of the style guide is to force the LLM to follow the objectives of the Narrator
-    * Stop the LLM from hallucinating functionality that doesn't exist.
+    * Stop the LLM from hallucinating functionality that doesn't exist
-* NarratorAPI is god (or devine enough).
+* NarratorAPI is god (or divine enough)
-    * Do not fight the objective of the Narrator, it's objectives are the goal.
+    * Do not fight the objective of the Narrator, its objectives are the goal
     * Use the documentation as a way to verify code should work.
-The documentation will be your god.
+The documentation will be your god
     * Stop the LLM from writing tests and try/catch blocks.
-Assume the code is correctly written and passed.
+Assume the code is correctly written and passed
-* Be consistent, but just pick one if there is inconsistencies and forget about it.
+* Be consistent, but just pick one if there are inconsistencies and forget about it
 * Optimize for reading
-    * The code will be used to act as the narrator, it has to be perfect and readble, you will only code once, but a remembered skill may be used many times.
+    * The code will be used to act as the narrator, it has to be perfect and readable
+    * You will only code once, but a remembered skill may be used many times
     * Stop the LLM from writing code that needs to be organized
 * Avoid creating dangerous constructs for the user to pick up
-* Avoid constructs that would confuse the average user.
+* Avoid constructs that would confuse the average user

 ## Functions
 Avoid using functions.

-Commonly what happens, is that a LLM will create a function in the output to call later.
+Commonly what happens is that an LLM will create a function in the output to call later.
 It's not needed.

-BAD
+BAD:
 ```lua
 local function createNarration()
     chirp:say("robot", "beep boop")